qwickly-org/QwickSteps/README.md

 ```

 Now we've got most of the keys in their final places or close-by.

+Notice that we've kept 7 of the moved keys on the same fingers as QWERTY, 2 on the same hand, and 4 have moved to the opposite hand.
+Even with only these changes, we're already much better than Simplified Dvorak.

+The hardest changes are now behind us, keep practicing.
 Don't get too comfortable, switch to **QwickStep 4** as soon as you can.

 ## QwickStep 4